 Coffee and Walnut Cake

-You will need 2 x 6 inch sandwich pans greased and base line
+You will need 2 x 6 inch sandwich pans brushed with lining paste and base lined with paper (paper lining optional)

 For the cake: